OctavioBigData/OctavioBigData/README.md

 🆒 Kraft beers
 🆒 Red wine
 🆒 Woodwork
-🆒 Drive for some hours on the road
+🆒 Drive for hours on the road
-🆒 Listen rock'n roll
+🆒 Listen to rock'n roll

 ##